anktsrkr/anktsrkr.github.io/content/post/implementing-azure-firewall-in-hub-spoke-network-topology-in-azure.md

 {{< /highlight >}}
 Once applied, We are able to reach Google!
 Yay!!
 ![Filtered internet access](/images/hub-spoke/filtered-internet-access.jpg)
 You can also control inbound internet traffic with Azure Firewall DNAT.
-Assume, your VPN is not working but you have to access HubJumpBox which only have private it.
+Assume, your VPN is not working but you have to access HubJumpBox which only have private ip.
 So how to access it?
 One of the way to access it by creating a DNAT rule.
 {{< highlight powershell >}}
 $rdpToHubJumpbox =  New-AzFirewallNatRule `
                        -Name "RDP To HubJumpBox" `